BookingSync/channel-api-docs/content/guides/create-a-request-to-book.md

 Now, we wait for the Property Manager (PM) to confirm the booking.
 We can do this by fetching the booking details using the GET `/api/ota/v1/bookings/{id}`.
 The PM will have up to 3 days to confirm the booking.
 Once confirmed, the booking status will change to "booked."

-> **Note:** If your platform allows property managers to confirm bookings, you can skip this step.
-Once the booking is confirmed by the property manager on your platform, you can simply create a payment to notify us that the booking is confirmed.
+> **Note:** If your platform allows property managers to confirm bookings, you still need to check the status from our side.
+However, if the confirmation comes from your side, you can simply create a payment to notify us that the booking is confirmed.

 | cURL | Ruby | Python | Java |